snicco/snicco/src/Snicco/Component/better-wpdb/README.md

 $better_wpdb = new BetterWPDB($mysqli);
 ```

+## Usage

-## Running prepared queries
+### Running prepared queries

 If you need full control of your sql query or have a complex use case you can directly use the low-level `preparedQuery`
 method.
+This method will return an instance of [`mysqli_stmt`](https://www.php.net/manual/de/class.mysqli-stmt.php).
+For
-For most use cases there are more high level methods available.
+most use cases there are more high level methods available.

 ```php